TaskarCenterAtUW/TDEI-gateway/adr/monitoring-audit-strategy.md

 - Log DB is hosted as Azure Storage tables with different tables handling different types of logs.
 However, it is under a single Storage account.
 Thus, its considered single entity on cloud.
 - App Insights is configured within Log service
 - All the API requirements for monitoring or notifications are exposed via `Reporting service`
+- The differentiation of logs along with their details is explained in the next section.